Isabellle/slim3-simple-rest-skeleton/README.md

 ## Main specs

 - Specially oriented to develop Restful APIs using JSON
-- Reduced footprint
 - Reusable generic Controller and Database access with common CRUD operations
-- No need to define models, database columns for simple access
+- No need to define models, database columns for simple database access
-- Supports ordering the resource list
+- Supports ordering the resource list /books?order=price
-- Create your own custom Controllers and Database access
 - Table name given by the resource name / user defined
 - Best practices in HTTP return codes